illumos/docs/docs/developers/build.md

 # OpenJDK 8:
 #
 export BLD_JAVA_8=

 #
+# IPS packages published at 2019-08-08 and later ship only Python 3.5 modules,
+# so you have to use this Python version to build illumos tools
+# if your pkg:/package/pkg version is 0.5.11-2019.0.0.5521 or later.
+#
+export BUILDPY2TOOLS="#"

+#
 # Use the copy of the closed binaries that comes with the "build-essential"